ChanuYas/SimpleCalculatorPython/README.md

 # SimpleCalculatorPython
-A basic calculator implemented in Python using the Visual C code.
+A basic calculator implemented in Python using the Visual studio code.
 This simple yet functional calculator can perform essential arithmetic operations such as addition, subtraction, multiplication, and division.

 Features
  - Addition